Discover 10 Highlights from Art Basel Paris 2025

 9. Marie Bracquemond at Pavec Gallery

-Pavec Gallery stages a powerful solo presentation of Impressionist painter Marie Bracquemond (1840-1916).
+In the Premise sector, Pavec Gallery stages a solo presentation of Impressionist painter Marie Bracquemond (1840-1916).
 Once critically acclaimed, Bracquemond was tragically pushed into early retirement by her husband’s persistent criticism.
 Now, more than a century later, Bracquemond is finally undergoing a major reassessment, marked by recent institutional acquisitions and record-setting auction prices.
 This booth marks the first time an international art fair has dedicated a solo show to an Impressionist woman artist with works all painted before 1900.
-Her still lifes, portraits, and landscapes from the 1870s-90s reveal a delicate, intimate gaze that transforms the everyday into visual poetry and cement her position as one of the “three great ladies,” alongside Berthe Morisot and Mary Cassatt.
+Her still lifes, portraits, and landscapes from the 1870s-90s reveal a intimate, poetic gaze that transforms the everyday into art and cement her position as one of the “three great ladies,” alongside Berthe Morisot and Mary Cassatt.